Whether you’ve lived in New Zealand all your life, are a short term resident, or visiting on holiday you have to visit Queenstown at least once.

-This is shortest and easiest hike on my list.
-It only takes around half an hour walking slowly.
+This is the shortest and easiest hike on my list.
+It only takes around half an hour to walk slowly.
 The path follows the shoreline of Lake Wakatipu and is perfect for a late afternoon stroll.
 There is even a place called picnic point so you know what you should do.

 Don’t forget to take your bathing suit in the summer, because there are plenty of opportunities to jump in or go for a swim.
 Bear in mind though, that the water in the lake hardly ever goes above 11 degrees Celsius!